 Specifically erected as one of 73 angels throughout the nation, this angel sculpture is a special place for grieving parents who have lost children.

-The Hendricks County Angel of Hope is located on the west side of the lake behind the Avon Town Hall located on U.S. Hwy.
-36 less than a half mile west of Ind.
-267.
+The Hendricks County Angel of Hope is located not far from the 200 sculpture described above on the west side of the lake behind Avon Town Hall.

 And since Indiana, and more locally, Brownsburg, is a hub of the racing industry in America, we can’t forget the sculpture of Eric Medlen standing in front of the John Force Racing facility on Northfield Drive in Brownsburg.